 Think You’ll Trust Audience Compliments When You’re More Skilled?
 Think Again!

-Way back in the day, up in Boston, I sometimes coached jazz instrumentalists on how to sing the songs they were performing.
+Way back in the day, as a young jazz singer living in Boston, I sometimes coached instrumentalists on how to sing the songs they were performing.

 Like many of my public speaking clients today, the musicians I coached didn’t like being complimented.
 Since they thought they sounded lousy, they couldn’t understand how I could be enjoying their performances.